roloje777/mg-bits-and-bytes-blog/_posts/portuguese-history/prehistory/2023-09-27-prehistory-part1.md

     <p>Homo Sapien</p>
   </div>
   <div style="width:40%">c
-      The modern humans, <a href="https://en.wikipedia.org/wiki/Human">homo sapiens</a>, arrived in Portugal some 35 000 years ago, which lead to the extinction of the Neaderthal.
+      The modern humans, <a href="https://en.wikipedia.org/wiki/Human">homo sapiens</a>, arrived in Portugal some 35 000 years ago, which lead to the extinction of the Neanderthal.
   </div>
 </div>